Deepan-Karmakar/p5.js-tutorial/Contributed-Tools,-Projects,-Demos.md

-**This is a place for p5.js related tools, helpers, tutorials, examples, and demos.
+**This is a place for p5.js related tools, helpers, tutorials, examples, and demos created by people in the community.
 Things others might use or learn from.
 Feel free to add things you create here (just click the "Edit" button).**

 For syllabi or teaching specific materials and tools, please see the [education page](https://github.com/lmccart/p5.js/wiki/Education).